lclstream/lclstreamer/docs/source/configuration_data_handlers.md

   that the handler creates.
 Currently only the `PUSH` socket type is supported, and this parameter can only take the value `push`.
 The default value of this parameter is `push`.
 Example: `push`

+* `distribute` (bool): If it is set to `True`, the ranks distribute the data round-robin across the URLs in the urls list, with each rank connecting to a subset of the URLs.
+  When set to `False` and multiple URLs are provided, every rank connects to every URL and sends the same data to each destination.

+* `buffer` (int): Buffer size for the ZMQ socket can be set via this parameter.
+To use the OS default buffer size the value should be left as 0.